Sarvesh0955/LeetParse/README.md

 ## 📋 Usage

 1. Navigate to any LeetCode problem page (e.g., https://leetcode.com/problems/two-sum/)
-2. Click the LeetCode Parser extension icon in your Chrome toolbar
+2. Click the LeetParse extension icon in your Chrome toolbar
 3. Click the "Parse Problem" button in the popup
 4. Wait for the extension to parse the problem and generate code (usually instantaneous)
 5. Use the "Copy Input" button to copy the test cases